Keep it Light: Choosing Lightweight Roofing

 Monastery - Colorado Mountains-Horn-Live Oak.jpg

-Like with any style of roof, light weight roofing comes in a wide range of styles.
+Lightweight roofing comes in a wide range of styles.
 One of the first things to consider is what style you want for your home.
-Luckily, no matter what style you like, there is a light weight option for you–one popular option is synthetic cedar shakes.
+Luckily, no matter what style you like, there is a lightweight option for you–one popular option is synthetic cedar shakes.
+Synthetic cedar comes in multiple different colors and can work with just about any type of siding, landscape, and background.

 2. Keep Your Location in Mind

 While the style is one thing to consider, you also need to keep your location in mind.
-States like California and Colorado have specific building requirements that homes must meet, so it is important to know those requirements.
+States like California and Colorado have specific building requirements that homes must meet, so it is important to know the requirements.
+If you’re in an area that is prone to heavy precipitation or wildfires, choosing a more durable option with a higher fire rating and less susceptibility to rot and mold is a must.
+Synthetic cedar fits this bill to a tee.

 3. Research the Materials

-There are a few different light weight roofing material options on the market.
+There are a few different lightweight roofing material options on the market.
 Metal and other synthetic materials are the two most common, and each has its own benefits.
-When considering materials, you want to weigh the pros and cons of each for any material you may consider.
+When considering materials, you need to weigh the pros and cons of each for any material you may consider.
+If cost is a factor, you may want to consider a different class of materials as opposed to if you’re just looking for the optimal stylistic look and don’t care about maintenance or overall price.

 4. Investigate Durability

 The durability of a roof is key.
-When considering your light weight roofing options, compare how durable the materials are.
+When considering your lightweight roofing options, compare how durable the materials are.
 Durability goes hand-in-hand with building requirements, which you need to remember.
 California, for example, requires roofs to have a Class A Fire Rating, the highest rating possible.
+There are also roofing materials with a Class 4 impact resistance rating, which is perfect for tornado and hail-prone areas.
+Materials such as synthetic cedar are also great for high winds, because they won’t snap off if installed properly.